TrebledJ/trebledj.github.io/content/posts/ctf/2022-04-24-tamuctf-2022-ctf-sim.md

     * In memory, the vptr is placed at the *very beginning* of the object.
     * The vptr points to the vtable of the class.
 * The vtable is a list of pointers to the concrete implementations of the virtual functions.
 * When a virtual function is called, the vtable is accessed through the vptr.
-The vtable is then used to **lookup** the appropriate virtual function and pass it the appropriate parameters.
+The vtable is then used to **look up** the appropriate virtual function and pass it the appropriate parameters.

 To better understand vtables and vpointers, here's a virtual function example in C++ along with a desugared version written in C.